Guild of One-Name Studies

 In addition, many MORCOM families settled permanently in the mining areas of Wales, Cumbria, and Durham and Northumberland, while the MORCOMBEs moved to South Wales, London and many parts of Southern England.
 In 1841 almost a third of MORCOMBEs were already living in UK areas outside Devon.
 By 1911 less than a quarter of UK MORCOMBEs remained in Devon.

 As I researched more into MORCOM families, it became apparent that confusion could easily occur with the predominantly rural MORCOMBEs most of whose early origins were in parishes around the fringes of Dartmoor.
 When early families crossed the Tamar between Cornwall & Devon, in either direction, parish clerks sometimes recorded them with a spelling which matched other local families they had previously registered.
 Moreover many of the variant spellings could have been originally either MORCOM or MORCOMBE.
-I also found that researching the migration histories of both families was revealing.
+I also found that researching the migration histories of both surnames was revealing.
 The poor rural MORCOMBE families often prospered better in Australia and Canada than the more skilled Cornish miners.
-Free or cheap land made it possible for them to build up sizeable farms, where they settled permanently, unlike the miners who were moving on from mine to mine.
+Free or cheap land made it possible for them to build up sizable farms, where they settled permanently, unlike the miners who were moving on from mine to mine.
 Life expectancy among the MORCOMBEs was also noticeably better.

 If you are mainly interested in the MOR[E]COMBEs, Dave MORECOMBE, who has registered his interest in these family names with the Guild of One Name Studies will also be very glad to hear from you.
 He can be contacted at firstname.lastname@example.org